ozialien/ecs/context.md

 - **Test after each change** - Verify the app still works after each modification
 - **Update tests when code changes** - Always update and run tests when modifying code, ensure all tests pass before committing

+### Deployment Policy
+- **Always ask for deployment permission** - Never deploy automatically without explicit user approval
+- **Show deployment parameters** - Clearly display all parameters that will be used in the deployment
+- **Explain what will be deployed** - Describe the resources that will be created/modified
+- **Get confirmation** - Wait for explicit "yes" before proceeding with any deployment
+- **Document deployment requests** - Record deployment permission requests in context.md for future reference

 ### Mistakes AI Made

 #### 1. Encryption Feature - Made Optional Parameter Mandatory